 Example 1.
 Your tax year is the fiscal year ending June 30.
-Contributions under a SIMPLE IRA plan for calendar year 2023 (including contributions made in 2024 before July 1, 2024) are deductible in the tax year ending June 30, 2024.
+Contributions under a SIMPLE IRA plan for calendar year 2023 (including contributions made by the due date for the return for the tax year that ends on June 30, 2024) are deductible in the tax year ending June 30, 2024.

 Example 2.
 You are a sole proprietor whose tax year is the calendar year.
-Contributions under a SIMPLE IRA plan for the calendar year 2023 (including contributions made in 2024 by April 15, 2024) are deductible in the 2023 tax year.
+Contributions under a SIMPLE IRA plan for calendar year 2023 (including contributions made by the due date for the return for the 2023 tax year) are deductible in the 2023 tax year.